rainihelmstadter/rainihelmstadter/climate_change_project.md

 Canar

-You can mouse over any point on the graph to view the annual mean temperature from any given year.
+[Check out an interactive version of the plot here (link not ready yet).](projects/02-climate-change/bzn_t_ann_plot_int.html) You can mouse over any point on the graph to view the annual mean temperature from any given year.

 Just from a glance at the plot, it looks like there's a warming trend.
 So, I performed an **OLS Linear Regression** to see if annual mean temperature in Bozeman is, in fact, warming, and if so, by how much: